UPDATED: This article was originally published in March 2019.

-Try this: On Intrepid’s Italy Vegan Food Adventure, you can tuck into a delicious organic farm-to-table vegan feast in Tuscany.
-Accompanied by two nights at an all-vegan villa, we’d argue this might even be the highlight of the trip (a tough call, but we’ll make it).
-It’s an unofficial wellness getaway – but with a vegan twist.
-Just goes to show you can enjoy every bite on your travels, while feeling good about it too.
+Try this: On our Italy Real Food Adventure, you can tuck into a delicious locally sourced meal of cheeses, olives, salami and wine in Tuscany.
+Accompanied by two nights at an agriturismo farmstay, this experience is pure dolce vita — and might even be the highlight of the trip (a tough call, but we’ll make it).

 Food is best enjoyed with new-found friends

 Enjoy your solo bowl of whatever-it-is you’re eating.
-But when it comes down to reaching the heart of a destination, travel moments are best enjoyed by sharing a cup of chai with locals in Delhi, tucking into Iranian cuisine at a local family’s home, or baking Macedonian pastries in a village cooking class.
+But when it comes down to reaching the heart of a destination, travel moments are best enjoyed by sharing a cup of chai with locals in Delhi or baking baking Macedonian pastries in a village cooking class.
 Without food, these real-life experiences wouldn’t exist.
 And most importantly, you wouldn’t meet half the people as you would when sharing a plate.

-Try this: In St Petersburg on a Russia Real Food Adventure, enjoy a home-cooked meal paired with your beverage of choice.
-Think vodka (naturally!), Crimean wines, kvass (a fermented rye-based drink) and birch juice.
-If anyone ever wanted to question how food, people and culture intertwine, consider this your answer.
+Try this: In Oaxaca on a Mexico Real Food Adventure, you’ll explore the heart of pre-Hispanic cuisine, as you taste chiles, chocolate, mezcal and the surprisingly delicious chapulines (grasshoppers — just trust us).
+If you ever wanted to question how food, people and culture intertwine, consider this your answer.

 Hungry for more?
 Learn all about Intrepid’s range of Real Food Adventures here.